 Must be able to lift 15-20 pound boxes of files to be processed.

-Knowledge of or ability to understand HR processes for data entry into UCPath.
+Knowledge of or ability to learn HR processes for data entry into UCPath.

 Knowledge of HR processes and procedures for maintenance and purging of personnel files.